Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Approach

-For in-context learning, we directly use pairs of utterances and gold plans as in-context examples to the LLM, with a simple task instruction in the prompt: \naturall{Please translate the following questions to lisp like programs.} The LLM is therefore expected to capture the desired partial order by observing the in-context examples.
-For concrete examples of prompts, please refer to~\autoref{appendix:prompts}.
+\begin{remark}[In-Context Learning.]
+We directly use pairs of utterances and gold plans as in-context demonstrations to the LLM, with a simple task instruction in the prompt: \naturall{Please translate the following questions to Lisp-like programs.} The LLM is therefore expected to capture the desired partial order by observing the in-context examples.
+For concrete examples of prompts, please refer to~\autoref{appendix:prompts}. \end{remark}